CaptainCrowbar/unicorn-lib/unicorn/file.md

-directory iterator types: `NativeDirectoryIterator` has a value type of `NativeString`, and returns the actual file names even if they are not valid Unicode (unless the `File::unicode` option is used); `DirectoryIterator` has a value type of `U8string`, and converts file names using the usual substitution convention if the original name is invalid.
+directory iterator types: `NativeDirectoryIterator` has a value type of `NativeString`, and returns the actual file names even if they are not valid Unicode (unless the `File::unicode` option is used); `DirectoryIterator` has a value type of `Ustring`, and converts file names using the usual substitution convention if the original name is invalid.

 On Unix, `DirectoryIterator` and `NativeDirectoryIterator` are the same type.
-Although the value type is nominally `U8string`, file names that are not valid UTF-8 (on systems where this is possible) are passed through unchanged.
+Although the value type is nominally `Ustring`, file names that are not valid UTF-8 (on systems where this is possible) are passed through unchanged.

 The following flags are recognised: